 The typical state has 150 Astronomers working in it, which means Texas has more Astronomers than average.

 Jobs for Astronomers in this state are growing at a rate of 8.0% which is slower than the nationwide estimated projection of 10.0%.

 Texas Annual Job Openings

-The BLS estimates there will be 20 annual job openings, and 270 total jobs in 2026 for Astronomers in this state.
+The BLS estimates 20 annual job openings, and a total of 270 jobs for Texas Astronomers in 2026.

 Nationwide, the prediction is 200 annual jobs and 2,200 total jobs in 2026.

 In 2018 wages for Astronomers ranged from $54,450 to $164,620 with $103,370 being the median annual salary.